-The thoracic spine consists of twelve vertebrae which each connect to a pair or ribs.
-The upper seven ribs are connected directly to the chest bone/sternum and are termed true ribs whereas the lower five ribs do not attach directly to the sternum and are defined false ribs.
+The thoracic spine consists of twelve vertebrae which each connect to a pair of ribs.
+The upper seven ribs are connected directly to the chest bone/sternum and are termed true ribs, whereas the lower five ribs do not attach directly to the sternum and are defined false ribs.

-The intercostal muscles consists of several groups of muscles ((internal and external intercostals and subcostal and transverse thoracic muscles) which are located between the ribs and function to move and stabilise the chest wall.
+The intercostal muscles consist of several groups of muscles (internal and external intercostals and subcostal and transverse thoracic muscles) which are located between the ribs and function to move and stabilise the chest wall.

 Muscle strains have three gradings:

-Symptoms commonly reported are either a sharp, stabbing pains when breathing to a ever-present, painful ache or soreness located around the ribcage.
+Symptoms commonly reported are either sharp, stabbing pains when breathing to an ever-present, painful ache or soreness located around the ribcage.
 The pain is aggravated by deep breathing, side bending and twisting.

 The degree of disability, along with the rate of recovery, will depend on the grade of the muscle strain.
 Given above is a general guideline as to the rate of recovery from a muscle strain per se, however, the healing time may be longer due to our constant need to breathe and, therefore, low grade irritation to the healing site.

 (The list of conditions given above and subsequent explanations are intended as a general guide and should not be considered a replacement for a full medical examination.
 Furthermore, we do not purport to treat all the conditions listed.
 Should you wish to discuss any of these conditions with our chiropractors, please do not hesitate to phone the clinic on 020 7374 2272 or email firstname.lastname@example.org).